-The Terrova comes in three power options to suit almost any boat out there: 55, 80 and 112 pounds of thrust.
-It is one of the most popular trolling motors on the market and it’s easy to see why.
+Minn Kota Terrova is one of the most popular trolling motors in the U.S. It comes in three power options to suit almost any boat out there: 55, 80 and 112 pounds of thrust.

-Today we discuss all Terrova models made after 2017, specs and features to see why anglers love them so much.
+Today we discuss all Terrova models made after 2017, specs and features to see what exactly makes it stand out.

 Let’s get started!